 - (a) All committees and subcommittees shall provide, in a manner reasonably calculated to give actual notice to interested persons, at least forty-eight (48) hours notice of a meeting.
-At a minimum, notice of the meeting shall be posted both outside the House chamber and at any other suitable place, including the House web site.
+Notice of the meeting shall be published through an appropriate, public medium such as the House web site or electronic mail.
 In case of emergency, with the approval of the Speaker, a meeting may be held with notice appropriate to the circumstances.
 The Speaker shall announce and describe the emergency. - (b) A notice shall state the date, time and place of a meeting and shall include a listing and sufficient title for identification of any and all bills to be considered by the committee or subcommittee holding the meeting.
 The bill author and the members of the committee or subcommittee shall be provided separate notice. - (c) If a committee or subcommittee is scheduled for a regular meeting, but does not plan to meet, a notice stating that no meeting is to be held shall be posted.

-7.3 - Timing of Committee and Subcommittee Meetings
+7.3 - Timing of Meetings